raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 In Kubernetes, ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.

+- edit the provided pod spec file `example-k8s-spec.yml` to reflect the location of your Vault server

+- backup original file (any time you touch YAML)

+`cp ~/vault-guides/identity/vault-agent-k8s-demo/example-k8s-spec.yml example-k8s-spec.yml.orig`

+- modify lines 43 and 74 to reflect the ip address of your Vault server, alternatively use DNS **note to self** need to evaluate using Consul DNS here

 - create a ConfigMap named, `example-vault-agent-config` pulling files from `configs-k8s` directory.

 `cd ~/vault-guides/identity/vault-agent-k8s-demo/`